acao780/Making-Journey/journal-pages/week-06.md

 | | 66–75 | 2,000 Calories | 2,200 Calories | 2,600 Calories | **2,000–2,600 Calories** |
 | | 76+ | 2,000 Calories | 2,200 Calories | 2,400 Calories | **2,000–2,400 Calories** |

+Another limitation of this project is the calorie calculations are based on estimated food portions rather than exact measurements.
+Because I did not weigh every meal, some calorie values may be inaccurate.
+Unfortunately, I don't have a food scale to weight every meals。 And I have no way to weigh myself when eating at restaurants.
+However, the data is still useful for identifying overall patterns and trends.

 I also rate my energy level between 1 and 10; this represents my overall physical and mental state for the day, capturing how my body actually feels in response to what I eat.
 In this design project, while Calories serve as the objective, quantitative input (measuring the raw energy consumed), the Energy Level acts as the subjective, qualitative output (tracking holistic vitality, cognitive focus, and physical fatigue).
 By juxtaposing these two metrics, the data visualization highlights the critical correlation between food intake and daily performance.
 More importantly, it maps the behavioral chain reaction—such as the severe energy drops (levels 1–3) that directly follow skipped meals—thereby transforming personal intuition into a visible, data-driven warning system for self-care.

 In conclusion, an audit of my dietary logs from April 16th to June 1 revealed a chronic pattern of missing meals—specifically skipping breakfast on holidays and lunch on busy school days.
 Recognizing that simple food logs lacked data depth, I upgraded my tracking methodology by introducing two critical metrics: total calories and daily energy levels (1–10) to map the physical and psychological impact of these habits.
 However, I soon realized that focusing solely on my own experience created a severe limitation in social representation, failing to capture the broader 'why' behind meal-skipping.
 Driven by these insights, my project is undergoing a profound shift from a simple 'personal diary' to a 'social intervention tool' aimed at raising public awareness about irregular eating habits and self-care.
-To achieve this, my design direction is transitioning from a purely digital p5.js visualization into a hybrid narrative approach that combines digital outputs with handmade visual data.
+To achieve this, my design direction using digital p5.js visualization to approach.
 To build a robust foundation for this new direction, I will expand my scope to simultaneously track the dietary data of family members and friends, thereby better reflecting the diverse habits of my target personas.
-Consequently, to address all existing data gaps and gather a more scientifically and emotionally rigorous dataset, I have decided to officially redo and restart my data collection process."
+Consequently, to address all existing data gaps and gather a more scientifically and emotionally rigorous dataset, I have decided to officially redo and restart my data collection process.

+### Data Collection Method
+The data was collected through a daily food diary.
+Each day, I recorded what I ate, the type of day it was (school day, weekend, or holiday), my estimated calorie intake, and my daily energy level on a scale from 1 to 10.
+### Data Categories
+#### Date and Day Type
+This records when the data was collected and provides context about my daily routine.
+Different types of days, such as school days, weekends, and holidays, may influence eating habits.
+#### Breakfast, Lunch, and Dinner
+These categories record what foods were eaten during each meal.
+They also show whether a meal was skipped.
+#### Total Calories
+This is an estimate of the total amount of energy consumed each day through food and drinks.
+#### Energy Level (1–10)
+This is a self-reported score that reflects how energetic I felt throughout the day.
+Higher scores indicate feeling more focused, active, and energetic, while lower scores indicate tiredness or lack of energy.

-### Anna's Diet and Calorie Record (16/04 - 31/05)， 46 days.
+### Anna's Self-tracked personal dietary log (April 16, 2026 – May 31, 2026)， 46 days.
 | Date | state | Breakfast| Lunch | Dinner | Total calories | Energy Levels (1-10) |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | **04/16** | Holiday | None | fried rice | chicken soup + rice + steak dish | 1650 | 5 |